imhobo/imhobo.github.io/about.md

     </form>
   </div>
   <div id="disclaimer">
-    Disclaimer: Opinions are my own and not the views of my employer
+    <b>Disclaimer: Opinions are my own and not the views of my employer</b>
   </div>

   <!--End mc_embed_signup-->